-In the D. melanogaster-wMelPop system, however, we observed a strong instability of infection patterns that could be due either to an instability of the optimum, or to a large influence of drift that limits the ability of the system to reach the optimum.
-Our results, and notably the variations observed between replicate lines in controlled conditions, rather suggest a strong influence of drift on the regulation of bacterial density.
-Bacterial factors, such as the number of Octomom copy, could fluctuate through time and be at the origin of variation in density levels.
-However, the Octomom genomic region has recently been questioned regarding its involvement in the establishment of density levels.
-Historically, wMelPop proliferation rate and virulence have been shown to be correlated to the genomic amplification of the Octomom region (Chrostek et al., 2013; Chrostek and Teixeira, 2015, 2018), but this relationship has been challenged by Rohrscheib et al. (Rohrscheib et al., 2016, 2017), who support that the virulence of wMelPop rather depends on an increase in the extrinsic rearing temperature.
+In the D. melanogaster-wMelPop system, however, we observed a strong instability of infection patterns.
+Because the introgression was limited to 87.5%, a few alleles from the donor background – different in each replicate line – could marginally influence the Wolbachia load.
+However, incomplete introgression should not affect the results of the experiment where lines with the two most extreme phenotypes were crossed.
+Alternatively, the high instability could be due either to an instability of the optimum, or to a large influence of drift that limits the ability of the system to reach the optimum.
+Our results, and notably the variations observed between replicate lines in controlled rearing conditions, rather suggest a strong influence of drift on the regulation of bacterial density.
+Bacterial factors, such as the number of Octomom copies, could fluctuate through time and be at the origin of variation in density levels.
+However, the genomic region ‘Octomom’ has recently been questioned regarding its involvement in the establishment of density levels.
+Initially, it has been shown that proliferation rate and virulence of wMelPop are correlated with genomic amplification of the Octomom region (Chrostek et al., 2013; Chrostek and Teixeira, 2015, 2018), but this relationship has been challenged by Rohrscheib and her collaborators (Rohrscheib et al., 2016, 2017), who support that the virulence of wMelPop rather depends on an increase in the extrinsic rearing temperature.
 However, to exclude any influence of the Octomom copy number on Wolbachia growth and pathogenicity, these variables should be tested independently of the temperature (Chrostek and Teixeira, 2017).
-At constant temperature, our results show a clear link between the density in adults and the number of copies of Octomom, and are in accordance with the current literature (Chrostek et al., 2013; Chrostek and Teixeira, 2015, 2018; Monnin et al., 2020).
-Consequently, this genomic amplification can be used as a marker of bacterial diversity and evolution of our model system.
+At constant temperature, our results show a clear link between Wolbachia density in adults and the average number of Octomom copies per Wolbachia, and are in accordance with the current literature (Chrostek et al., 2013; Chrostek and Teixeira, 2015, 2018; Monnin et al., 2020).
+While we cannot exclude that another gene or set of Wolbachia genes different from Octomom could determine symbiont density, the strong correlation between the density observed and the number of Octomom repeats in all the experiments (generally >80% when the density was variable) suggests that Octomom is the main determinant of bacterial density in this biological system and in our controlled conditions.
+Consequently, this genomic amplification can be used as a marker of bacterial diversity and evolution of our experimental system.